LATEST UPDATE

 Progress to Date

-We’re moving intentionally and with urgency to implement this access strategy on multiple fronts:
+We’re moving intentionally and with urgency to implement this access strategy:

-• Completed technology transfer: In December 2024, tech transfers to the six generic manufacturers were completed within three months of the signing of the licensing agreements, so that manufacturers are able to ramp up production as quickly as possible.
+- Completed technology transfer: In December 2024, tech transfers to the six generic manufacturers were completed within three months of the signing of the voluntary licensing agreements, so that manufacturers are able to ramp up production as quickly as possible.

-• Pursuing accelerated global regulatory pathways: We’re working to secure approvals in key high-incidence, resource-limited countries as quickly as possible in relation to the recent U.S. approval and EU positive opinions.
-We’re following a strategic, phased approach formulated to facilitate the fastest possible registration for all priority countries:
+- Pursuing accelerated global regulatory pathways: We’re working to secure approvals in key high-incidence, resource-limited countries as quickly as possible.
+We’re facilitating the fastest possible registration for all priority countries:

-• Prioritizing timely national regulatory submissions: In March 2025, Gilead submitted a new medicine application for lenacapavir for PrEP in South Africa and a registration application in Brazil.
-The applications will be reviewed under each country's regulatory framework for medicines registration.
-Additionally, now that lenacapavir for PrEP has received FDA approval and a potential EU approval, regulatory submissions are planned in Argentina, Mexico and Peru.
-Also, as Gilead has received a positive EU-M4all opinion for lenacapavir for PrEP, Gilead can pursue swift submissions to the National Regulatory Authorities in LMICs, utilizing the EU-M4all opinion to facilitate an accelerated review timeline.
+- Prioritizing timely national regulatory submissions: In March 2025, Gilead submitted a new medicine application for lenacapavir for PrEP in South Africa and a registration application in Brazil.
+Now that Gilead has received a positive EU-M4all opinion for lenacapavir for PrEP, Gilead can pursue swift submissions to the National Regulatory Authorities in LMICs, utilizing the EU-M4all opinion to facilitate an accelerated review timeline.

 Extending Access Across More Countries